Edgenesis/shifu/docs/design/design-shifud.md

    MODBUS
    ```
 2. The discovery process depends on the protocol:
-    1. For TCP/IP type of edge devices, ping/TCP connect can be use directly
+    1. For TCP/IP type of edge devices, ping/TCP connect can be use directly.
-    2. For udev/USB type of edge devices, ***deviceDiscoverer*** will utilize Linux's [udev](https://man7.org/linux/man-pages/man7/udev.7.html) tool
+    2. For udev/USB type of edge devices, ***deviceDiscoverer*** will utilize Linux's [udev](https://man7.org/linux/man-pages/man7/udev.7.html) tool.
 3. Once the device has been discovered, ***deviceVerifier*** will then start matching the device metatdata with device list through its connection protocol.
     ```
     sample udevadm output: